ibm-cloud-docs/watsonxdata/known_issues.md

 This is a limitation in Preso and not a limitation in {{site.data.keyword.lakehouse_short}}.
 {: note}

-## Limitation: Back up your data to prevent data loss.
+## Limitation: Back up your data to prevent data loss while working with VS Code development environment - Spark Labs.
 {: #known_issues32}

 As Spark labs are ephemeral in nature, you must back up the data stored periodically to prevent potential data loss during upgrades or a Spark master crash.